yogurt-foundation/yogurt-css-documentation/src/flex-direction.md

 ## Flex Direction

-Utility for sets direction of flex items.
+Utilities for sets direction of flex items.

 ### Class